Trump defends Kavanaugh at press conference, says 'there was nothing to investigate'

 The president has repeatedly supported Kavanaugh this week as the federal judge has fended off allegations of sexual misconduct involving his days in high school and college.

-Kavanaugh and Ford are scheduled to testify before the Senate Judiciary Committee on Thursday about the allegations, which date back to Kavanaugh's time in high school in the early 1980s.
+Kavanaugh and Ford are scheduled to testify before the Senate Judiciary Committee on Thursday about her allegations, which date back to Kavanaugh's time in high school in the early 1980s.

 When asked if he would withdraw Kavanaugh's nomination, Trump answered, "These are all false, to me, these are false accusations in certain cases ...
 I can only say that what they've done to this man is incredible."